Tiberia99/TabList/README.md

 # TabList

-Official 1.0.9 version of this extension can be found here: https://chrome.google.com/webstore/detail/tablist/degjjfncecoliapmdalnecogigkhldam
+"Official" 1.0.9 version of this extension, *which does NOT include the changes in this repo,* can be found here: https://chrome.google.com/webstore/detail/tablist/degjjfncecoliapmdalnecogigkhldam

 **My Changes:**